Frontify/fondue/packages/components/MIGRATING.md

     -   The `placement` and `flip` props were removed and replaced by `side` and `alignment`.

         When the flyout content collides with the viewport, it is automatically flipped to the other side and / or slightly shifted to fit into the viewport.

+    -   The `padding` prop can be passed to define the padding used by all the layout components (`Flyout.Header`, `Flyout.Body`, `Flyout.Footer`) inside.
+It has no effect on the `Flyout.Content` or custom components passed as children.

 -   The Subcomponents `Flyout.Header`, `Flyout.Body`, and `Flyout.Footer` can be used to add defaut styling to the content inside of `Flyout.Content`.